We use a 2 step process, to reduce costs to Apache for signing release candidates which subsequently fail.

 After the vote passes

-the release manager, using their special credentials, logs onto the signing portal, and makes a signing set
+the release manager, using their special credentials, logs onto the signing portal.
+This process

-consisting of all of the Jars in target/eus-work (not the *.pack.gz files), and signs them.
+consisting of all of the Jars in target/eus-work/plugins and feature jars (feature jars must also be signed)

 This does the remaining steps,